Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Lab Infrastructure/Set up and Configure OpnSense Firewall.md

 # OPNsense Firewall Setup

 ## Overview
-This section describes the setup of the OPNsense firewall in a VMware environment.
+In this section, I am going to describes the setup of the OPNsense firewall in a VMware environment.
 OPNsense is used for traffic filtering, network segmentation, act as a router and intrusion detection to secure the internal lab network.

 ---